symfony/symfony/UPGRADE-7.0.md

  * Add argument `$badgeFqcn` to `Passport::addBadge()`
  * Add argument `$lifetime` to `LoginLinkHandlerInterface::createLoginLink()`
  * Require explicit argument when calling `TokenStorage::setToken()`
+ * Calling the constructor of `DefaultLoginRateLimiter` with an empty secret now throws an `InvalidArgumentException`

 SecurityBundle
 --------------